Notes on the Geography of China: Hong Kong

-Although it's intensely crowded, most of Hong Kong is empty.
-People are jammed together partly because some of Hong Kong's islands are inaccessible by public transportation, but also partly because much of Hong Kong is very mountainous, and partly as well--perhaps mostly--because the government of Hong Kong has exercised controls over land use that advocates of open space in many other countries can only dream about.
+Although parts of it are intensely crowded, most of Hong Kong is empty, partly because some of Hong Kong's islands are inaccessible by public transportation and also because much of Hong Kong is mountainous.
+Most of all, Hong Kong is crowded because the British government controlled land use to a degree that advocates of open space in many other countries can only dream about.

 Looking west from Hong Kong Park, in the aptly named Central District.
 That dome covers the Legislative Council, known locally as Legco.

 The old Court of Final Appeal, shown in relation to Victoria Peak and the residential towers of Mid-Levels.

 St. John's Cathedral, fairly lost beneath the proud bank logos.

 The Museum of Tea Ware, within Hong Kong Park.
 The background tower was built as the Bond Centre.

 Designed by Paul Rudolph, it later became the Lippo Centre.

 As happens to every "tallest" building, I.M.
 Pei's Bank of China tower (1990) was overtaken by another skyscraper a few years later.
 It still retains, however, that praying mantis quality that made it so ominous in 1989, when it rose freshly over the city and made very clear to everyone just who was very soon to be in charge.